 The Library assumes no responsibility for the safety of equipment or for laptop configurations, security, or data files resulting from connection to the Library's network.

-Your computer or other device must be equipped with an 802.11b-compatible wireless card.
+Your computer or other device must be equipped with a compatible wireless card.

 The following tips are general guidelines and require that you understand how to configure and restore the settings of your own computer.